-The MPH program is offered in four different formats.
-All students will complete either the traditional 48-credit MPH program, or the accelerated 42-credit MPH (only for qualified health professionals).
-The MPH program also has collaborative programs with other bachelors, masters and doctoral degrees on UF campus.
+The MPH program is offered in multiple different formats (see the MPH Program Formats table on the following page).
+All students will complete either the traditional 48-credit MPH program, or the accelerated 42-credit MPH (only for qualified health professionals with terminal degrees).
+The MPH program also has combination programs with other bachelors, masters, and doctoral degrees on UF campus.

 In each format, students may concentrate in one of the five core areas of public health: biostatistics, environmental health, epidemiology, population health management, and social and behavioral sciences.
-Health professionals with significant work experience prior entering the MPH and who wish to obtain a breadth of public health knowledge, may pursue a concentration in public health practice.
-The MPH curricula have been designed to meet current developments in the field of public health, the Council on Education for Public Health (CEPH) accreditation criteria, and the College's mission, goals and objectives.
+A sixth concentration in public health practice is an option for students who meet one of the following criteria: